hallatech/momentum-geb-pom/README.md

 There is a MomentumPage which now sub-classes the geb.Page and is extended by the site pages.
 This applies the getMomentum() method for the titles if required.

-This is our first line of actual framework extension code and is only a utility method to make the configured title access easier to write
+This is our first line of actual framework extension code and is only a utility method to make the configured title access easier to write.

+So for example to see this in action, force the home page at checker to fail:
+Page <-- MomentumPage <-- MomentumHomePage <-- HomePage
+The MomentumHomePage has been generated with a hard-coded title derived from the actual site The HomePage is the generated class for customisation, so add the following to the HomePage

+	static at = { title == momentum.homePageTitle }

+Then modify GebConfig and change either homePageTitle or homePageTitleSuffix to an invalid title.
+Run the test to see it fail:

+	gradle testClasses; gradle dN -PwebTests -PtestName=homePage

 ----------------------------------------------------------------------------------------